 Secluded hike down a canyon

-There's actually two different canyons you can take on the Bear Sign #59 trail.
-After about 0.5 miles from the parking area, the trail splits and follows two different canyons.
+To hike the Dry Creek or Bear Sign Canyon trails, take the signed trail at the west side of the parking area.
+After about 0.5 miles from the parking area, the trail splits at a signed trail junction (JCT on the map) and follows two different canyons.
 If you go left, you will walk down Bear Sign Trail.
 If you go right, you will walk down Dry Creek Trail.
 Either route is rewarding.
 High cliff walls and solitude abound.
-If you have the time or the inclination, take both routes.
+If you have the time or the inclination, take both routes like we did.
+The turn around points going up either canyon are arbitrary.
+We turned around in each canyon when the trail started to get overgrown.
+On the Bear Sign canyon trail this was shortly after the signed trail junction with the David Miller trail, which heads west over to HS canyon nearby.
+On the Dry Creek trail it was after the canyon starts to get heavily forested.